 As senior soldiers and junior officers, we have all had instances where trust has been broken in the workplace.

 Here we share two articles from our US allies that discuss this matter in depth.
-The first article first by Major Jim Nemec via The Center for the Army Profession and Ethic (CAPE), and the second article by Colonel Charles Allen & Colonel William Braun via the United States Army Combined Arms Centre (USACAC) each discuss the issue of trust in the military.
+The first article is by Major Jim Nemec via The Center for the Army Profession and Ethic (CAPE), and the second article by Colonel Charles Allen & Colonel William Braun via the United States Army Combined Arms Centre (USACAC).

 - Competence: the authors suggest that Army professionals are likely to forgive leaders lacking competence, particularly when the level of competence is closely linked to inexperience, provided a genuine effort is made to learn and improve.